-Did you know most media kits are full of rubbish?
+Did you know a lot of media kits are full of hype?

 WHAT IS A MEDIA KIT?

 A MEDIA KIT PROMOTES A PUBLICATION, WEBSITE OR AN AD PLATFORM